revou-fsse-3/milestone-1-SarraNutrisia/README.md

 4. After this you can deploy the project to Netlify.
 If there is any revision on your project, you can submit again the revision into repository by following step 2 and 3 without clone the repository.

-5. I want to explain on how i got the icons, fonts, and images to running this project.
+5. I want to share on how i got the icons, fonts, and images to running this project.
 You can click this link below to use it too.

    * Go to [Flaticon Website](https://www.flaticon.com/icons) ![Flaticon Website](images/readme/Icon_Deployment.png)